bobjacobsen/csc-exercises/CSC/GitBasics2/index.md

     git config --global user.email "you@example.com"
     git config --global user.name "Your Name"
 ```
+There's no default for this, but you only need to do it once.

 Next, create a work area:

 ```
     cd GitBasics2
+    source setup.sh
     mkdir exerciseG2
     cd exerciseG2/
 ```